 Pillar article -> social fragments -> email insight -> sales script -> AI-assisted FAQ -> service page update

 Social media is public proof of life.
 Email is private continuity.
 The blog is institutional memory.
 AI is an accelerant.
-None of these should run alone.
+Search is the map strangers use to find you.
+None of these should run alone, and none should be asked to do another’s job.

-Social creates recurring visibility, but the feed is unstable.
-Email creates durable permission, but the inbox must be earned.
-Blog content compounds in search, but only when it is useful and structured.
-AI can speed research, drafting, routing, and support, but it can also manufacture confident emptiness at scale.
+Social creates recurring visibility, but the feed is unstable — it resets every morning and owes you nothing.
+Email creates durable permission, but the inbox must be earned and re-earned; it is the closest thing to a private room you keep with a customer.
+Blog content compounds in search, but only when it is useful and structured well enough for both people and machines to parse.
+AI can speed research, drafting, routing, and support — but it can also manufacture confident emptiness at scale.

 The operating system must assign each channel a job: